• Skip to primary navigation

 1. Preheat oven to 350F.

-2. Use an electric handheld mixer to cream together the butter, coconut sugar, pumpkin, egg + yolk, and vanilla.
+2. Use an electric mixer to cream together the butter, coconut sugar, pumpkin, egg + yolk, and vanilla.

 3. Once combined, add the almond flour, oats, spice, baking soda, and salt.